AriFordsham/GHCWiki/plugins/reinitialize-globals.md

 Ian Lynagh asks "Why not just us a dynamically linked compiler?"

-If the ghc executable itself dynamically links against libHSghc, then the entire `reinitializeGlobals` mechanism is unnecessary!
+If the ghc executable itself dynamically links against libHSghc, then the entire `reinitializeGlobals` mechanism is unnecessary.
 In that case, both the host compiler and its plugins link against the same dynamic instance of libHSghc, which contains the sole set of mutable global variables.

 The `DYNAMIC_GHC_PROGRAMS` variable in the GHC build system determines this.
 As of commit b7126674 (\~mid-March 2013), the ghc executable is dynamically linked by default (except on Windows).
 This snippet from `mk/config.mk` shows the default behavior as of [163de25813d12764aa5ded1666af7c06fee0d67e](/trac/ghc/changeset/163de25813d12764aa5ded1666af7c06fee0d67e/ghc) (\~July 2013).